jumakki/esphome-ensto/README.md

 YAML only implementation of Ensto thermostat support for ESPHome.
 Requires ESPHome 2024.6.0 or later.

+## Update notes

+> [!IMPORTANT]
+> When updating from release v0.9.0 or earlier, ensure you update the device using a serial cable.
+This is necessary because the framework was changed from `arduino` to `esp-idf`, and the partition table differs between the two frameworks.
+Over-the-Air Updates will not modify the partition table.

 ## Usage

 Implementation supports different ways to control thermostats